 - Social Security: This is a 6.2% tax that goes toward each employees’ government retirement fund.
-Once an employee earns $132,900 in a year, it no longer applies.
-You are also responsible for paying 6.2% in addition to what the employee pays.
+Once an employee earns $147,000 in a year, it no longer applies.
+You are also responsible for paying 6.2% (in addition to what the employee pays).

 Federal, State & Local Income Tax Rates

-Deciding how much you should withhold in taxes is probably one of the most confusing parts about being an employer.
+Deciding how much you should withhold in taxes is probably one of the most confusing parts of processing payroll.
 Income tax rates can vary depending on your worker’s W-4 information like marital status and the number of allowances they claim.
 Use the IRS withholding calculator to determine how much to withhold for federal income taxes.
-Of course, this can become cumbersome as your business grows, at which point even free payroll software would be a better option.

-When it comes to state income tax rates, you should expect to withhold around 10% or lower.
-However, if you are in a state like California or Hawaii, that traditionally has the highest state income tax rates, your employees could be responsible for paying from 11% to 13% of their income.
-Several city and county taxes may apply as well.
-For instance, if you operate in New York City or your employees live in Yonkers.
+When it comes to state income tax rates, you should expect to withhold around 10% or less; however, if you are in a state like California or Hawaii, which traditionally have the highest state income tax rates, your employees could be responsible for paying from 11% to 13% of their income.
+There are a number of city and county taxes that may apply as well; for instance, if you operate in New York City or your employees live in Yonkers.

 Subtract Nontaxable Income Before Calculating Tax Amounts

 Nontaxable income is important to consider when figuring employee taxes to withhold because you will need to exclude it from your calculations.
 This can include work-related amounts that the employee paid using their own money that you now need to reimburse.
 Be sure to deduct these amounts before calculating any taxes so you do not end up withholding too much.

-Example: Fern’s gross pay for the week is $3,500, and $350 of that is for a reimbursement she is receiving for a hotel stay that she paid on behalf of the company.
+For example, Fern’s gross pay for the week is $3,500.
+Of that, $350 is for a reimbursement she is receiving for a hotel stay that she paid on behalf of the company.
 Her state tax rate is 9%.
 She owes $283.50 in state taxes.

 $3,500 gross pay – $350 in hotel reimbursement= $3,150 taxable income